MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 ---
 lab:
   title: Learning Path 1 - Lab 1 - Exercise 3 - Add a Custom Domain
-  description: 'In this exercise, you will gain experience adding this domain to Adatum'' Microsoft 365 deployment.
-When you add a domain to Microsoft 365, it''s called an accepted, or custom domain.
-Custom domains allow companies to have their own branding on emails and accounts so that customers can verify who is emailing them (for example, @contoso.com).
-Adding a new domain is a three-step process:'
+  description: In this exercise, you will add a custom domain to Adatum's Microsoft 365 deployment.
+You will create a new DNS zone, add the domain in the Microsoft 365 admin center, configure the required DNS records, and verify domain ownership.
-  duration: 10 minutes
+  duration: 25 minutes
   level: 300
   islab: true
   primarytopics: